Juicetan/mickdragger/README.md

 MickDragger helps you enable any element to be draggable and notifies you when that element has been dragged past a defined threshold.
 There is also a configurable activation threshold so that the element won't start moving until a defined drag distance has been detected.
 This will decrease the amount of accidental drags.

 MickDragger also confines dragging along the horizontal/vertical axis.
-When the drag activation threshold has been met, largest horizontal/vertical component will determine the drag axis.
+When the drag activation threshold has been met, the largest horizontal/vertical component will determine the drag axis.

 ## Getting Started